MadFlyFish/godot-behavior-tree-csharp/README.md

-# -godot-behavior-tree-csharp
-A Csharp  implement of godot-behavior-tree.
-Thanks for the work @kagenash1 has done.
+A pure Csharp Porting of godot-behavior-tree.
+It still needs to be polished but it works now.
+I will keep up maintaining.

+Thanks to the useful work done by kagenash1 https://github.com/kagenash1/godot-behavior-tree

+Here's the original guide.
+It may help you To start use it.

+There's slight difference compared to the origin GDS version

+PascalCase is used instead of the snake_case used in GDScript.

 # Origin godot-behavior-tree guide.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](http://paypal.me/GabrieleTorini)